dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 `Newtonsoft.Json` has a `PreserveReferencesHandling` setting on `JsonSerializerSettings` that lets you serialize by reference:

-* An id metadata is added to the JSON created for the first `Person` object.
+* An identifier metadata is added to the JSON created for the first `Person` object.
-* The JSON that is created for the second `Person` object contains a reference to that id instead of property values.
+* The JSON that is created for the second `Person` object contains a reference to that identifier instead of property values.

 `Newtonsoft.Json` also has a `ReferenceLoopHandling` setting that lets you ignore circular references rather than throw an exception.